henryj320/python_projects/README.md

 <strong>Title:</strong> treasure_find<br />
 <strong>Language:</strong> Android<br />
 <strong>Overview:</strong> A fun running game.
 Places x items in a random location within y metres.
 The user "picks them up" when within 10 metres.
 Run ends when the last has been picked up.
 Show the locations at the end.<br /><br />

+<strong>Title:</strong> running_route_generator<br />
+<strong>Language:</strong> Python<br />
+<strong>Overview:</strong> The user provides a location.
+The script generates a path to coordinates x metres away and adds this as a route on Google Maps and outputs this to the user.
+This allows the user to run to a random place every time the exact distance away that they want.<br /><br />

 <br />